Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 - The Mountaineers have covered the spread once this season when favored by 7 points or more (in two chances).

-- Appalachian State's games this year have gone over the point total one time in three opportunities (33.3%).
+- Appalachian State's games this year have hit the over one time in three opportunities (33.3%).

-- When Appalachian State scores more than 19.7 points, it is 2-1 against the spread and 2-1 overall.
+- Appalachian State is 2-1 against the spread and 2-1 overall in games when it records more than 19.7 points.

 - The Mountaineers rack up 67.0 more yards per game (446.3) than the Thundering Herd give up per matchup (379.3).

-- Appalachian State is 1-1 against the spread and 2-0 overall when the team totals more than 379.3 yards.
+- In games that Appalachian State piles up over 379.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Mountaineers have turned the ball over three times this season, two fewer than the Thundering Herd have forced (5).
+- The Mountaineers have three giveaways this season, while the Thundering Herd have five takeaways .

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.